GRCDEV/ArduSim/help/development.md

 * `Location2DGeo getLocationGeo()`.
 In this case, it provides the current geographic coordinates (latitude and longitude).
 * `Location2DUTM getLocationUTM()`.
 It provides only the current UTM coordinates.
 * `Location2DUTM[] getLocationUTMLastKnown()`.
 This function gives the last known UTM locations of the UAV, starting with the older.
+* `int getBattery()`.
+You can retrieve the current battery level, but be aware that, in a real multicopter, it shows 100% when the flight controller is started, even if it flew before and the battery is depleted!!!
 * `Double getParameter(CopterParam)`.
 Parameter values can be retrieved from the flight controller at any time, but the most appropriate place is the method `sendInitialConfiguration(int)`.
 * `double getPlannedSpeed()`.
 This method provides the maximum flying speed used by the flight controller.
 In a mission, it is the constant speed it will follow through a straight line, and in GUIDED flight mode it is the maximum speed adopted by the flight controller while executing commands.
 * `double getSpeed()`.
 This method gives the current flight speed.